dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - diagnostic ICD codes (hilmo diagnosis) to be joined to hilmo after 1995, before that year the codes where already present in the main hilmo dataset.
 - heart surgery codes (hilmo heart, recorded from 1994)
 - other surgical codes (hilmo operations) referring to day hospital operations.
+NB: only 3 extra codes are going to be considered

 For a period up to 2019 a small correction is made inside hilmo heart to the 'CATEGORY' variable which records a source of a code.